 The FAFSA Simplification Act amended Section 484 of the Higher Education Act of 1965 (HEA), making several important changes to student eligibility criteria.
-One of these is the elimination of the prohibition on receiving Title IV aid for students with drug-related convictions.
+One of these is the elimination of the prohibition on receiving Title IV aid for students with most drug-related convictions.

 Having a drug conviction while receiving Title IV aid no longer impacts a student's Title IV aid eligibility, and a student who has a drug conviction may be eligible to receive Title IV aid if they meet all other eligibility criteria.
-The Department has removed the drug convictions questions from the 2023-24 FAFSA, and students with drug convictions are eligible for Title IV aid if they meet all other eligibility requirements.